Petroleum retail companies are fundamentally in the consumer mobility business.

 Some factors that can hinder the formation and execution of an effective omni-channel strategy are:

-A harmonized omni-channel strategy that embodies customer-centricity will look to resolve all of the aforementioned roadblocks.
+A harmonized omni-channel strategy that embodies customer-centricity will seek to resolve all of the aforementioned roadblocks.

-Fortunately, the groundwork for this transformation has already been put in place by traditional retailers.
-Petroleum retailers must adopt the technologies that work best for their needs (location-sensing technologies, augmented reality, and real-time enterprise visibility of retail inventory, for example) to give customers an engaging experience combined with "endless retail aisle" capabilities.
-Using a combination of these technologies, typical petroleum retailers and their franchisees could overcome the limitations of retail space and inventory that impact their non-fuel retail C-Store products and sales.
+Fortunately, the groundwork for this transformation has already been put in place by retailers in other sectors.
+Petroleum retailers must adopt the technologies that work best for their needs (e.g., location-sensing technologies, augmented reality, real-time enterprise visibility of retail inventory) to give customers an engaging experience combined with endless retail aisle capabilities.
+Using a combination of these technologies, petroleum retailers and their franchisees can overcome the limitations of retail space and inventory that impact their non-fuel retail C-Store products and sales.
 In the future, for example, a customer might pre-order non-fuel products offered by fuel retailers over a mobile app and schedule a pickup that coincides with their morning commute.

-Sudhansu Choudhury is a consulting partner in Wipro's Energy downstream domain.
-He is a Chemical Engineer and post-graduate in Business Management and has 23 years of experience in energy industry as well as IT domain consulting in B2B customer, mobility and fleet, LNG, refining, and low carbon energy.
-He is focused on competency development, solution development and transformation initiatives for downstream product, customer and low carbon business in Energy downstream.
+Sudhansu is a chemical engineer with more than 20 years of experience in energy industry and IT domain consulting.
+His areas of focus have included B2B customer, mobility and fleet, LNG, refining and low-carbon energy.
+He has helped enterprises advance competency development, solution development and transformation initiatives for downstream product, as well as customer and low-carbon business in energy downstream.